 How to Interpret Financial Advisor Disclosures

 Not all financial advisor disclosures carry equal weight.
 Complaints can happen for a number of reasons and are sometimes the result of what’s going on in the industry.
-For instance, the 2008 market crash spurred a slew of complaints.
+For instance, the 2008 financial crisis spurred a slew of complaints.
 An advisor who has been in business for several decades is more likely to have a disclosure on his or her record than an advisor who is just starting out.
 Moreover, some disclosures may be far in an advisor’s past.

 Regardless, you should speak to prospective advisors and do your own research about any disclosures on their records.
 It can be a red flag if an advisor has numerous complaints on record that are similar in nature.
 A large number of past customer complaints can suggest a track record of dissatisfied customers.
 Sanctions, such as a suspension or fine imposed by the SEC or federal regulatory industry, can indicate an advisor or firm’s failure to comply with industry rules and regulations.